jtkovacs/jtkovacs.github.io/REFS/information-architecture.md

 CVs consist of **terms** and **semantic relationships,** described in term records.
 At minimum, to avoid the IR pitfalls of natural languages CVs must:

 - Clearly define the applicability of terms with **scope notes (SN)**
-- Make connections between synonyms, thereby increasing recall; this is often accomplished with **UF (use for), U (use)**
+- Connect synonyms, thereby increasing recall; this is often accomplished with **UF (use for), U (use)**
-- Make distinctions between homographs, thereby increasing precision; this disambiguation is often accomplished with a **gloss** AKA modifier AKA difference AKA qualifier term
+- Disambiguate homographs, thereby increasing precision; this is often accomplished with a **gloss** AKA modifier AKA difference AKA qualifier term

 A preferred term may or may not be designated among synonyms.
 Preferred terms are also called descriptors or headings; non-preferred terms are also called entry terms or lead-in terms.
 Terms may be compound, either bound (denoting a single concept) or consisting of a focus noun (also called head nous) plus a qualifier (in the case of homographs).
 A term may be an orphan, lacking any relationship to other terms.